Loki

 job="fluentbit", mystream="stdout"

-The additional configuration property called label_keys allow to specify multiple record keys that needs to be placed as part of the outgoing Stream Labels, yes, this is a similar feature than the one explained above in the labels property.
-Consider this as another way to set a record key in the Stream, but with the limitation that you cannot use a custom name for the key value.
+This is another way to set a record key in the Stream, but with the limitation that you can't use a custom name for the key value.

 The following configuration examples generate the same Stream Labels:

-the above configuration accomplish the same than this one:
+The previous configuration accomplishes the same as this one:

 job="fluentbit", stream="stdout"

-The configuration property label_map_path is to read a JSON file that defines how to extract labels from each record.
+configuration property reads a JSON file that defines how to extract labels from each record.

 The file should contain a JSON object.
-Each keys define how to get label value from a nested record.
-Each values are used as label names.
+Each key defines how to get label value from a nested record.
+Each value is used as a label name.

 The following configuration examples generate the same Stream Labels: